Treat yourself to massages, body treatments, Nordic baths and other sensory delights.

 Dogs are admitted on a leash.

-Those smaller legs will be delighted to take on the 2.5 km on the Sentier de la Gorge which runs along the Coaticook River all the way to the observation tower.
-Notably, from there, you can admire the suspended bridge (closed in winter) as well as Coaticook’s Hydroelectricity plant.
+Smaller legs will be delighted to walk the 2.5 km of the Gorge trail which passes near the Coaticook River and leads to an observation tower.
+From there, it is possible to admire the suspended bridge (closed in winter) as well as Coaticook’s Hydroelectricity plant.

 Dogs are admitted on a leash.